c3g/GenPipes_Docs/docs/source/get-started/gp_usecases.rst

 CoVSeQ is a partnership between the `Institut National de Santé Publique du Québec (INSPQ) <https://www.inspq.qc.ca/>`_ and the `McGill Genome Center <http://www.mcgillgenomecentre.org/>`_ to sequence the viral genome of Quebec patients with COVID-19 disease.
 The viral samples are taken from a Quebec viral biobank, termed the CoVBanQ, which is hosted in the `Laboratoire de Santé; Publique du Québec (LSPQ) <https://www.inspq.qc.ca/lspq>`_.

-You can obtain a real-time snapshot of evolving SARS-CoV-2 populations in Québecand access interactive data visualizations.
+You can obtain a real-time snapshot of evolving SARS-CoV-2 populations in Québec and access interactive data visualizations.
 It is meant for virologists, epidemiologists, public health officials and citizen scientists.
 Through interactive data visualizations, CoVSeQ allows exploration of continually up-to-date datasets, providing a novel surveillance tool to the scientific and public health communities.

 For more details, visit `CoVSeQ Website <https://covseq.ca>`_ and `Sequencing Workflows <https://covseq.ca/methods>`_.